al1kss/pizza-app/README.md

 ---

 Made with ❤️ and 🍕 by Alikhan Abdykaimov application built with KivyMD.
 This app features a modern interface for browsing pizza menus, managing orders, and handling user authentication.
+Readme Generated with the help of AI.
+Thank you!